kurrent-io/documentation/docs/getting-started/use-cases/outbox/tutorial-4.md

    :::

-   ::: warning Dangers of Setting a High `maxRetryCount` Configuration The `maxRetryCount` configuration of consumer group sets the number of times it should retry an event when it is instructed.
-While a high `maxRetryCount` may increase the chance for a transient error to recover while it says waits for server to recover.
-On the other hand, it can also increase the load on the server that may already be under distress with high load, making it more difficult to recover.
+   ::: warning Dangers of Setting a High `maxRetryCount` Configuration The `maxRetryCount` configuration of the consumer group sets the number of times it should retry an event when it is instructed.
+While a high `maxRetryCount` may increase the chance for a transient error to recover while it waits for server to recover, it can also increase the load on the server that may already be under distress with high load, making it more difficult to recover.

-   You should ensure that `maxRetryCount` is set appropriately so that it potentially overload a recovering server.
+   You should ensure that `maxRetryCount` is set appropriately so that it does not potentially overload a recovering server.
    :::

 ## Step 12.
 Handle Permanent Errors by Skipping Events